 The Wilderness Society’s community groups are made up of volunteers all over the country focusing on local community action, as well as wider national issues such as habitat loss and deforestation.

 By being involved in your local group, you'll get the chance to contribute to meaningful work that delivers actual results including campaigns, tree plantings, political engagement, community gatherings, forums, door knocks, clean up days and much more.

 And when our state and national environment need us, we come together to form an unstoppable force.

 Our volunteers out in the community, talking with Australians about the need for new national nature laws.

 "Working on the Change the Laws of Nature Campaign has been a privilege and revelation.
 Over hundreds of conversations with everyday people, I came to realise there is an agreement that our environment is fragile, unique, and precious and must be protected.
 As an elderly gentleman said to me while door-knocking, "we don't own the natural world, we hold it in trust for our children." - Jon MaClean, QLD

-“Movement For Life provides practical, hands-on training in working effectively with people, managing community groups and organising community events.
+“Community groups provide practical, hands-on training in working effectively with people, managing community groups and organising community events.
 We can bring about any social change through proper community organising.”
 Jasbir, NSW